hensem/fiuu/README.md

 ```

 If there’s any error, it’s likely because MySQL initialization just completed but hasn’t yet switched to “running mode.”
-Wait a few more seconds and try again.
+Wait a few more minutes and try again.

 To check MySQL status: